Black Bean Stuffed Sweet Potatoes

-These stuffed sweet potatoes are packed with a variety of flavors and loaded with protein, healthy fat and fiber.
+These black bean stuffed sweet potatoes are packed with a variety of flavors and loaded with protein, healthy fat and fiber.
 They’re easy to whip up and make for a nutritious, gluten-free and vegan weeknight meal.

 I have always been a potato lover.
 Growing up french fries and my mom’s fried potatoes were my favorite, but I also loved baked potatoes – loaded with butter, of course.

-So so good and super easy to whip up.
+It’s so good and super easy to whip up.

 The only part that takes a little patience is baking the sweet potatoes.
 Luckily you can pop them in the oven and do other things while they bake to perfection.
 Once they’re cooked you can have dinner on the table in a matter of minutes.